tonywill5/RGB-Assignment/README.md

 ## Notes:
 * All code was written on VScode
 * Data folder and labels file were stored locally on computer
+* Coding-Explanation includes written descriptions of each function

  <br />